dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-8 Memory-Profilers.md

 ![Stockfish memory profile with Heaptrack, summary view.](../../img/memory-access-opts/StockfishSummary.png){#fig:StockfishSummary width=100%}

 Notice, that there are many tabs on the top of the image; next, we will explore some of them.
 Figure @fig:StockfishMemUsage shows the memory usage of the Stockfish built-in benchmark.
 The memory usage stays constant at 200 MB throughout the entire run of the program.
 Total consumed memory is broken into slices, e.g., regions 1 and 2 on the image.
 Each slice corresponds to a particular allocation.
 Interestingly, it was not a single big 182 MB allocation that was done through `Stockfish::std_aligned_alloc` as we thought earlier.
 Instead, there are two: slice \circled{1} 134.2 MB and slice \circled{2} 48.4 MB.
-Though both allocations stay alive until the very end of the benchmark.
+Both allocations stay alive until the very end of the benchmark.

 ![Stockfish memory profile with Heaptrack, memory usage over time stays constant.](../../img/memory-access-opts/Stockfish_consumed.png){#fig:StockfishMemUsage width=90%}

 Does it mean that there are no memory allocations after the startup phase?
 Let's find out.
 Figure @fig:StockfishAllocations shows the accumulated number of allocations over time.
 Similar to the consumed memory chart (Figure @fig:StockfishMemUsage), allocations are sliced according to the accumulated number of memory allocations attributed to each function.
 As we can see, new allocations keep coming from not just a single place, but many.
 The most frequent allocations are done through `operator new` that corresponds to region \circled{1} on the image.

-Notice, there are new allocations at a steady pace throughout the life of the program.
+Notice there are new allocations at a steady pace throughout the life of the program.
 However, as we just saw, memory consumption doesn't change; how is that possible?
 Well, it can be possible if we deallocate previously allocated buffers and allocate new ones of the same size (also known as *temporary allocations*).

 ![Stockfish memory profile with Heaptrack, the number of allocations is growing.](../../img/memory-access-opts/Stockfish_allocations.png){#fig:StockfishAllocations width=100%}